JustinTrvz/dews-datahub/README.md

     - **MacOS:** `brew install docker-buildx`
     - *For other operating systems please see the [Docker BuildX installation guide](https://github.com/docker/buildx#installing).*
 4. Download the necessary Firebase Emulators data from [HAW Hamburg's OneDrive](https://hawhamburgedu-my.sharepoint.com/:u:/g/personal/wja999_haw-hamburg_de/ESmPOEhFQ3FIu2bCs3cOwuIB1Cn1hlBHeI-wXqGBrOmONQ?e=uj6Vr7) to this project's `backend/` directory.
-    - ℹ️ **INFO:** Only members of the HAW Hamburg can download this file!
+    - **INFO:** Only members of the HAW Hamburg can download this file!
 5. Start a terminal.
 6. Change directory to the root of the project (_e.g. `cd  ~/Git/drought-ews`_).
 7. Unzip `backend/firebase_data.zip` to `backend/firebase_data`.
     - **Linux:** `unzip backend/firebase_data.zip -d backend/.`
     - **MacOS:** `unzip backend/firebase_data.zip -d backend/.`
 8. Build the Docker containers by executing `sudo docker-compose up --build`.
-    - ℹ️ **INFO:** The building process can take quite a long time.
+    - **INFO:** The building process can take quite a long time.
 Please be patient!
 9. If you have already build the Docker containers you can start them by executing `sudo docker-compose up` (_starts in foreground_) or `sudo docker-compose up -d` (_starts in background_).
-    - ℹ️ **INFO:** This command will launch the Python backend, the Firebase Emulator Suite and the Flutter web app using Docker container.
+    - **INFO:** This command will launch the Python backend, the Firebase Emulator Suite and the Flutter web app using Docker container.

 ## DataHub Web App
 ### Description